Even more since Disney produced Coco, not only an awesome movie but a magnificent way to integrate culture in a fun story for all audiences.

 That image can be used to build your own altar (or altares): just assign some elements to each student so they bring them to class and you can build together your own ofrendas in the classroom.

-3 A full lesson (video and activities) about Mexico and Day of the Dead
+Vocabulary about Day of the Dead

-4 Cultural comparison: Halloween and Day of the Dead
+7 Cultural comparison: Halloween and Day of the Dead

 The materials listed about will teach your students what Day of the Dead is about.